zafbrb/GetData015-CourseProject/avgVarGrouped_Codebook.md

 the file avgVarGrouped.txt and also explains the companion file avgVarGrouped_Dict.txt.

-avgVarGrouped.txt and the file avgVarGrouped_Dict.txt are the result of a data extract and cleaning script called run_analysis.R.
+avgVarGrouped.txt and the file <avgVarGrouped_Dict.txt> are the result of a data extract and cleaning script called run_analysis.R.
 This R script does the following steps:

-1. Downloads the file 'https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip' into the working directory
+1. Downloads the file <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip> into the working directory
 2. Unpacks the file into a directory called 'UCI HAR Dataset' in the working directory
 3. The 'UCI HAR Dataset' directory contains a number of files relating to the data collected for 'Human Activity Recognition Using Smartphones' experiment conducted by the following
 	Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto.